New 42 day free trial

 Customizing for geolocation

-One typical use for US Autocomplete is to assist an end user entering in their own address.
+One typical use for US Autocomplete is to assist an end user in entering their own address.
 In this case, you likely want to provide suggestions that are close to the user's location.
 The Geolocation feature, which is turned on by default, does just that.
-It uses data which maps the user's IP address to a city or surrounding area.
+It uses data that maps the user's IP address to a city or surrounding area.
 It then places their city and state into the prefer_cities field.

 Customizing for preferences

-Another use for Autocomplete is for call centers where you may want to prefer suggestions that are in specific cities, states or zipcodes.
+Another use for Autocomplete is for call centers where you may want to prefer suggestions that are in specific cities, states, or ZIP Codes.
 When set, these results will occupy the top percentage (prefer_ration) of the results.

 Examples:

-- prefer_cities=SEATTLE, REDMOND,WA; RENO, NV
+• prefer_cities=SEATTLE, REDMOND,WA; RENO, NV

-- prefer_states=CO; OK
+• prefer_states=CO; OK

-- prefer_zip_codes=84660; 90210&prefer_geolocation=none
+• prefer_zip_codes=84660; 90210&prefer_geolocation=none

 Customizing with include filters

-As with preferences, if you use the zipcode filter, you cannot use any other preference or filter.
+As with preferences, if you use the ZIP Code filter, you cannot use any other preference or filter.

 Customizing with exclude filters